 Dr. Geffner is principal investigator at CHLA of the NIH-sponsored TODAY2 trial which is studying the long-term outcomes of youth with type 2 diabetes and national endocrinology consultant to the NIH-sponsored PHACS study of adolescents with HIV infection and uninfected children exposed to anti-retroviral therapy in utero, as well as for its mitochondrial sub-study.
 Dr. Geffner has had a career-long interest in medical and patient education.

-Dr. Geffner is the author of more than 135 peer-reviewed research articles, pediatric endocrinology editor for UpToDate, associate editor of the journal, Pediatric Endocrinology Reviews, and co-editor of the recently published textbook: Pediatric Practice: Endocrinology (McGraw-Hill) (now in its second edition).
+Dr. Geffner is the author of over 150 peer-reviewed research articles, pediatric endocrinology editor for UpToDate, associate editor of the journal, Pediatric Endocrinology Reviews, and co-editor of the published textbook: Pediatric Practice: Endocrinology (McGraw-Hill) (third edition coming out soon).

 Disorders of growth and puberty, and adrenal hyperplasia

 Queens College of the City University of New York

 Los Angeles County-University of Southern California Medical Center; Pediatrics

 Los Angeles County-University of Southern California Medical Center; Chief Resident Pediatrics